solomonbie/Candidate-offer-acceptance-predictor/README.md

 ---

-*This project uses synthetic data.
-No real candidate data was used or stored.
+*This project uses candidate anonymized data.
+No real candidate data was stored.
 Built as a portfolio demonstration of applied talent science and machine learning.*